neuropathbasel-pub/CnQuant/README_WSL2.md

 C:\path\to\cnquant.tar
 ```
 with the path to the downloaded image.

 >[!TIP]
->You may change settings for CnQuant apps in WSL2 by modifying /home/cnquant/.env file
+>You may change settings for CnQuant apps in WSL2 by modifying /home/cnquant/.env file.

 3. Copy Sentrix ID pairs:
-- Place your Sentrix ID pairs and reference IDAT files in the same directory.
+- Place your Sentrix ID pairs and reference IDAT files in:.
-- Copy them to:
 ```
 \\wsl.localhost\cnquant\home\cnquant\data\idat
 ```